ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 <a id="license"></a>
 ## License
 For this project our group chose to use the MIT license.
 Due to most of the packages we use being licensed under MIT, this was the most logical choice.
 Moreover, we value the simplicity of the license, as we are not experienced in using licenses, and as developers we appreciate the flexibility and freedom this allows.
-The license gives any person “without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software” under the condition that the copyright notice and the permission of MIT license is included in all copies. [source]
+The license gives any person “without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software”[source] under the condition that the copyright notice and the permission of MIT license is included in all copies.

-[source] our license is chosen from [choosealicense.com](https://choosealicense.com/licenses/mit/), see file [LICENSE.md](https://github.com/ITU-BDSA2024-GROUP28/Chirp/blob/Ethics/LICENSE.MD)
+[source] Our license is chosen from [choosealicense.com](https://choosealicense.com/licenses/mit/), see file [LICENSE.md](https://github.com/ITU-BDSA2024-GROUP28/Chirp/blob/Ethics/LICENSE.MD)

 <a id="llms"></a>
 ## LLMs, ChatGPT, CoPilot, and others